kroyxt/elp-documentation/docs/faq/README.md

 In summary, proposals should prioritize encapsulation over internationalization.

+## How is the Encapsulated Language different from Lojban or Ithkuil?

+Lojban aims to be logical, grammatically unambiguous, and test the Sapir–Whorf hypothesis.

+Ithkuil aims to minimize the ambiguities and semantic vagueness found in natural human languages.
+In essence, it aims to be as semantically dense as possible.

+The Encapsulated language aims to encapsulate as much scientific and mathematical knowledge as possible to facilitate an intuitive understanding of the world around us.

 ## What knowledge will be encapsulated?

 ::: tip We’re currently accepting proposals.